Andrew Lynch on Flickr© Andrew Lynch on Flickr

 2. Ocean Beach

-With a 5km (3 miles) stretch of golden sandy beach backed with sand dunes and bashed by fun waves, Ocean Beach is definitely a Whangarei beach you’ll want to hit in the summer!
-It’s a popular surf spot and has lifeguards on patrol in summer for safer swimming.
+With a 5 km (3 mi) stretch of golden sandy beach backed with sand dunes and bashed by fun waves, Ocean Beach is definitely a Whangarei beach you’ll want to hit in the summer!
+It’s a popular surf spot and has lifeguards on patrol during the summer months for safer swimming.
 Whether you like to play in the waves or take a long stroll on the sand, Ocean Beach is a winner for everyone.
-Find this awesome beach in the Whangarei Heads area.
-For more beaches and some hikes in the area, check out 12 Fantastic Things to Do at Whangarei Heads.
+Find this awesome beach in the Whangarei Heads area, along with the 15 Best Things to Do at Whangarei Heads.

 3. Ngunguru Beach

 One of the closest beaches to Whangarei city, Ngunguru has beaches along a sheltered estuary backed by the village with cafes and shops.
 It’s possible to surf at Ngunguru sometimes when the conditions are good.
-Ngunguru also marks the southern end of the Tutukaka Coast, packed with walks, beaches and more adventures.
-Check out what you can do along the Tutukaka Coast here.
+Ngunguru also marks the southern end of the Tutukaka Coast, packed with walks, beaches and more adventures, as highlighted in the 10 Best Things to Do in Tutukaka.

-Location: 25 minutes from Whangarei city.
-Ngunguru Road.
+Location: Ngunguru Road, approximately 25 minutes drive from Whangarei city.

 Phillip Capper on Flickr© Phillip Capper on Flickr